Aug

 I check the freezer and find that I have hamburger patties, London Broil, chicken breasts, frozen fruit, frozen broccoli, frozen green beans, bread, a package of sausage links, mozzarella cheese and one package of shredded cheddar.

-As I check the pantry (notice the “budget” shelving we are using right now) I start writing meal ideas on the back of the Shopping List:
+I start writing down meal ideas on the back of the Grocery List.

-Tortilla chips and BBQ sauce will become BBQ Chicken Nachos.
+-Tortilla chips and BBQ sauce will become BBQ Chicken Nachos.

-Half of a 5 lb. bag of potatoes will become Mashed Potatoes with London Broil and Steamed Green Beans from the freezer.
+-Half of a 5 lb. bag of potatoes will become Mashed Potatoes with London Broil and Steamed Green Beans from the freezer.
 The other half of the bag will used for Baked Potatoes with Bacon and Broccoli.
 I have broccoli in the freezer, but I need to add bacon to the Walmart section (cheapest non-sale price).

-I will use the boxed pasta in Pasta with Sauce and Garden Salad.
+-I’ll use the boxed pasta in Pasta with Sauce and Garden Salad.
 I notice that I have no sauce so I write that in the Walmart section because I know I can buy our favorite brand at the lowest price there.
 I also write romaine lettuce and tomatoes in the Save A Lot section.

-I see baked beans in the pantry so I will serve Cheeseburgers with Baked Beans.
+-I see baked beans in the pantry so I will serve Cheeseburgers with Baked Beans.

 We also have black beans, but we are on the edge of food fatigue with these so I will skip them this week.